chenhsong/ichen-terminal/README.md

 ==========================

 Language: TypeScript 3.4 or above
 Framework: Angular 8.0 or above
-Major Packages: angular2-websocket

 This is a web application that connects to an iChen® System using OpenProtocol™ and displays the current status of each connected machine on a canvas.